mrb/mrb.github.com/_posts/2014-10-21-should-i-read-papers.markdown

 No, I really don't.
 If you don't want to read papers, don't.
 That's fine.
 But I wanted it to be on record why I think you **should**.

 I mean **should** in the same sense that you **should** eat healthful food, or you **should** get out in the fresh air as often as possible.
-I mean it in the sense that if you believe that you **should** bring purpose to your work, than you **should** be doing whatever you can to improve and to understand the universe you work in a little bit better each day.
+I mean it in the sense that if you believe that you **should** bring purpose to your work, then you **should** be doing whatever you can to improve and to understand the universe you work in a little bit better each day.

 > "Should <b>I</b> read papers?"